Baratang Island: Limestone Caves & Active Mud Volcanoes Guide

 - Underground chambers and passages

-- Mineral deposits creating colors
+- Mineral deposits creating colour patterns

-💡 Exploration Experience
+💡 Exploration Tips

-- • Wear comfortable, non-slip shoes
+- Wear non-slip shoes — floors are wet

-- • Carry a flashlight or headlamp
+- Carry a personal torch / headlamp

-- • Photography is allowed inside caves
+- Photography is allowed inside the caves

-2. Mud Volcanoes - Earth's Natural Phenomenon
+Active Mud Volcanoes — India's Natural Phenomenon

 🌋 Understanding Mud Volcanoes

-How They Form:
+How They Form

 - Underground gas pressure builds up